 Zagu was the brainchild of Genevieve Lim who studied Food Science from the University of British Columbia in Canada.
-She came back to the Philippines and, in 1999, opened the first Zagu store in San Juan, offering Taro and Honeydew flavors.
+After several years, she decided to return to the Philippines and, in 1999, opened the first Zagu store in San Juan City, initially offering Taro and Honeydew flavored shakes.

 Zagu’s famous drink is actually an iced, flavored shake mixed with pearls.
 These “pearls” are chewy dark balls made from tapioca and yam.
 Zagu arguably was the first company to bring the “Pearl Drink” to the Philippines.